19norayr2001/Basic/README.md

 `nstd::vector_tree` is a data structure modeled like `std::vector`, but based on `implicit treap`.
 This class provides `std::vector`'s functionality as well.
 The best part is that this structure can do a lot more than `std::vector`.
-It inserts and erases elements on any index at `O (log size)`.
+It inserts and erases elements on any index in `O (log size)` complexity.
 `nstd::vector_tree` can switch intervals in `O (log size)` complexity (notice that this complexity does not depend on interval sizes), which is amazing.
 This demon can even shift content (take a look at usages).
 The only weakness under `std::vector` is that `push_back` and `pop_back` are also working in `O (log size)` complexity.